JasperDavidson/RAG/prompt.md

 Sometimes you correctly say there will be five inputs to the experiment module but only use four of the inputs in your netlist.
 You should be using all five.

-One last thing - sequentially mixing means to mix it one after the other.
+Sequentially mixing means to mix it one after the other.
 For example, for mixing 4 solutions. soln1 mixed with soln2 and stored in wire 1.
 Then, wire 1 mixed with soln3 and stored in wire 2.
 Then, wire 2 mixed with soln4 and outputted to the user.
 Parallel is doing all the wire storing before hand, THEN mixing the wires together to create the final output.

-You are only allowed to use the diffmix module to mix.
-You cannot use '+' because that is behavioral.
-You must also use correct verilog syntax (as shown in the example) to use modules.
-You keep messing this up, but you cannot have a ".soln3()" as input to diffmix.
-It is strictly only two inputs.
+Description of modules:
+serpentine.md will dilute liquids passed through it heater.md will heat liquids passed through it membrane_filter.md will pass a liquid through a filter diffmix.md will mix two solutions together

+Make sure you use wires to correctly connect these wires together if needed and be very sure you use syntax like .soln1(soln1) when passing liquids into modules.
+Very strictly follow the prompt.
+Do not do things the prompt doesn't explicity ask for.

-Make very sure you are using correct verilog syntax.
-As a reminder: "diffmix_25px_0 mixZ (.soln1(solnZ), .soln2(solnZ), .out_fluid());
+Make sure you give your answer in a module called experiment and use correct verilog practices

-If you do not call them like that the program will be ruined.
-Only change the Z letters and module name for the use case."
+Do not use any wires for simple solutions.
+If you are asked to mix two solutions together, do not use any wires.

+Do not use any assign statements or '+'.
+The word 'assign' and the symbol '+' should not appear anywhere in your program.